snayyar00/snayyar00/README.md

 **Talking about Personal Stuffs:**

-- 👨🏻‍💻 I’m currently working on something cool;
+- 👨🏻‍💻 I’m currently working as Full Stack Software Developer at Remitbee;
-- 🚀 I’m currently learning Data Structures and Algorithms on [leetcode](https://leetcode.com/GKassym);
+- 🚀 I’m currently studying at Simon Fraser University ;
 - 💬 Ask me about anything, I am happy to help;
-- 📝 I regulary write articles on [medium](https://gapur-kassym.medium.com);
-- 📫 How to reach me: gapur.kassym@gmail.com;
+- 📫 How to reach me: sidharth15nayyar@gmail.com;

 </br>